SmoQyDQMC.jl: A flexible implementation of determinant quantum Monte Carlo for Hubbard and electron-phonon interactions (version 2.0 release): Numerical Stabilization Routines

 The second term

 is the contribution to the spin-$\sigma$ electron potential energy that results from a Holstein- or Fr{\"o}hlich-like coupling to the lattice degrees of freedom.
-The parameter $\tilde{\alpha}_{\sigma, m,n_{\mathbf{i},\nu},(\mathbf{j},\gamma)}$ controls the strength this coupling in the $\hat{\mathcal{V}}_{\sigma,\text{hol}}$ term.
-It is important to note that the two available parametrizations shown in Eq.~\eqref{eq:V_hol} that are available in \gls*{smoqydqmc} are inequivalent.
+The parameter $\kappa_{\sigma,m,(\mathbf{i},\nu),(\mathbf{j},\gamma)}$ controls the strength of this coupling in the $\hat{\mathcal{V}}_{\text{hol},\sigma}$ term.
+It is important to note that the two parametrizations shown in Eq.~\eqref{eq:V_hol} that are available in \gls*{smoqydqmc} are inequivalent, with the first being particle-hole symmetric in the atomic limit.